rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory_part1_identity_mapping/README.md

-# Tutorial 11 - Virtual Memory
+# Tutorial 11 - Virtual Memory Part 1: Identity Map All The Things!

 ## tl;dr

-The `MMU` is turned on; A simple scheme is used: static `64 KiB` translation tables; For educational purposes, we write to a remapped `UART`.
+- The `MMU` is turned on.
+- A simple scheme is used: static `64 KiB` translation tables.
+- For educational purposes, we write to a remapped `UART`, and `identity map` everything else.

 ## Table of Contents